polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 ## Summary

 Coretime regions are a dynamic, multi-purpose mechanism for determining the assignment of parachains to a relay chain's Execution Cores.
-They replace existing scheduling logic in the Polkadot Relay Chain, and introduce a notion of Hypercores for accepting parachain blocks at flexible points in time.
+They replace existing scheduling logic in the Polkadot Relay Chain, and introduce a notion of BURST_CORES for accepting parachain blocks at flexible points in time.

 Each region is a data structure assigned to a particular application, which indicates future rights to consume coretime and keeps records of how many resources have been consumed so far.
 Relay-chain coretime regions, unlike those in RFC-0001 are not intended to be traded or manipulated by users directly, but instead allocated by higher-level mechanisms.
 The details of those higher-level mechanisms are out of scope for this RFC.
 Parachains can own an arbitrary number of regions and are limited in block production only by the number and production rate of regions which they own.
 Each region belongs to a specific execution core, and cannot move between cores.
 Regions are referenceable by a unique 256-bit identifier within the relay-chain.